Cayley configuration space: 1-dof tree-decomposable linkages in R2

-This theorem yields an algorithm to compute (oriented) Cayley configuration spaces of 1-dof tree-decomposable linkages over a base non-edge by simply constructing oriented frameworks of all extreme linkages, see constructing a tree-decomposable framework.
+This theorem yields an algorithm to compute (oriented) Cayley configuration spaces of 1-dof tree-decomposable linkages over a base non-edge by simply constructing oriented frameworks of all extreme linkages.
 This algorithm can take time exponential in the size of the linkage and in the output Cayley configuration space.
 For a 1-dof tree-decomposable graph $G$, three complexity measures of its oriented Cayley configuration spaces are: